satyagraha/gfm_viewer/README.md

 In Eclipse, do the following:
 * Go to menu _Help_ -> _Install New Software..._ and in the resulting dialog click the _Add..._
-button to present a further dialog, and here enter `GFM Viewer` as the _Name_ and this [link](https://googledrive.com/host/0B2imkYUgmO5laTR5UHNRMGJCcHM) as the _Location_ and press _OK_
+button to present a further dialog, and here enter `GFM Viewer` as the _Name_ and this [link](http://dl.bintray.com/satyagraha/gfm-viewer) as the _Location_ and press _OK_
-* Select the _GFM Viewer_ category in the install view, and proceed to install the software in the usual manner accepting all defaults
+* Select the _GFM Viewer_ category in the install view, and alter the checkbox settings there as necessary
+* Proceed to install the software in the usual manner accepting all defaults
 * Eclipse will prompt for a restart, accept this, then the GFM viewer is usable as documented [above](#usage)